-- Once the Notification Memo is received by the Vice Provost for Academic Programs, the request to create or change a program will be placed in the Academic Programs Tracking System to ensure that the request is tracked throughout the authorization process with weekly updates on the status of the request.
+- Once the Notification Memo is received by Daniel Chang, Director for Academic Programs, the request to create or change a program will be placed in the Academic Programs Tracking System to ensure that the request is tracked throughout the authorization process with weekly updates on the status of the request.
 Note: The weekly updates on the status of all academic programs on the University of Houston campus are e-mailed each Friday to all College Business Administrators.

 - The GPSC and/or UC will be notified.

 - After Provost approval, the Office of the Provost will notify the THECB about the program creation or change.

 Step Five: Notification to Dean and Relevant On-Campus Parties

 - The Director for Academic Programs will notify the Dean who submitted the proposal to create or change the program.

 - The Director for Academic Programs will also ensure that the Dean is supplied (for the record) copies of all signed documents that led to the Provost approval (i.e., the original Notification Memo with Provost signature sign-off and the THECB form that was completed).

 - Following notification to the Dean, the Director for Academic Programs will notify appropriate on-campus parties (i.e., Institutional Research, Office of the Registrar, Institutional Effectiveness, etc.) to help ensure that the new program or change to a program is coded appropriately in all UH data systems.
 These parties will also be provided with a copy of the Notification Memo that documents the Provost signature on said memo and the THECB form that was completed.